RGBCube/GitHub2Forgejo/README.md

 ### Can I migrate specific repositories?

 Nope.
-Just use the Gitea/Forgejo web UI for that.
+Just use the Forgejo web UI for that.

 ## License